NickolaiKaramach/CourseProj/README.md

 # sping-boot-test
-TO run use: mvn spring-boot:run
+To run use: mvn spring-boot:run